swisscom/cf-scraper/README.md

 ````

 ### Load the input orgs
 The scraper uses a file called `input/input-orgs.json` in the `orgs-store` instance.
+The list can be changed at any time.
+The scraper will pick up the latest version when it starts the next run.

 4. Prepare the file `input-orgs.json` to contain an array of org names.
 ````